Competing orders in the honeycomb lattice $t$-$J$ model: Results

 The staggered spin density and hole density for these stripe states with $L_1 = 5$, $6$, $7$, and $8$ are depicted in Fig. \ref{fig:5}.
 For each $L_1$, the top figure shows the local hole doping $\delta_{r,\alpha} = 1 - \langle \hat{n}_{r,\alpha,\uparrow}\rangle - \langle \hat{n}_{r,\alpha,\downarrow}\rangle$, while the bottom figure shows the local staggered magnetization $M^z_{r,\alpha} = (-1)^{\alpha} \langle S^z_{r,\alpha}\rangle$.
 Here, $r$ denotes the position of the unit cell in the $\vec{v}_1$ direction, and $\alpha=0$ or $1$ denotes the $A$ or $B$ sub-lattice.
 The staggered magnetization undergoes a $\pi$-phase shift along the $\vec{v}_1$ direction when $L_1 \geq 4$.
 The period of spin density wave (SDW) is approximately twice as large as the period of charge density wave (CDW), similar to the results in the square \cite{Zheng1155, PhysRevB.97.045138, PhysRevB.98.205132} and honeycomb Hubbard models \cite{PhysRevB.105.035111, PhysRevB.103.155110}.
 Furthermore, we notice that at small hole doping close to half filling $\rho_l \lesssim 0.4$, these stripe states exhibit AFM order without a $\pi$-phase shift of the staggered magnetization but have higher energy than uniform states.

 Finally, we study the spin-singlet pairing SC order of the favored stripe states with $\pi$-phase shift.
-Fig. \ref{fig:6} shows the average SC order $\bar{\Delta}^s = \sum_{i,j} (|\Delta_{ija}^s| + |\Delta_{ijb}^s| + |\Delta_{ijc}^s|) /(3L_1L_2)$ as a function of hole density per unit cell $\rho_l = \delta \times L_1$, where $\Delta_{ij\alpha}$ indicates the SC order along the $\alpha$ direction ($\alpha=a,b,c$) on the bond $[ij]$.
+Figure \ref{fig:6} shows the average SC order $\bar{\Delta}^s = \sum_{i,j} (|\Delta_{ija}^s| + |\Delta_{ijb}^s| + |\Delta_{ijc}^s|) /(3L_1L_2)$ as a function of hole density per unit cell $\rho_l = \delta \times L_1$, where $\Delta_{ij\alpha}$ indicates the SC order on the bond along the $\alpha$ direction ($\alpha=a,b,c$) from the site $[ij,A]$.
 Local maximums of SC orders are around $\rho_l \approx 0.75$ for stripe states with different stripe periods, similar to the result in the square $t$-$J$ model \cite{PhysRevB.84.041108}.
 In addition, the pairing amplitude decreases as the stripe period increases, indicating the competition between the stripe order and the SC order.
 However, the pairing amplitude of stripe states on the honeycomb lattice is weak ($\sim 10^{-3}$), whereas the pairing amplitude of the W5 stripe state in the square $t$-$J$ model reaches $10^{-2}$ at $\delta > 0.05$ using infinite projected entangled pair states (iPEPS) \cite{PhysRevLett.113.046402}.